-- CMU is the only university in the nation with a bachelor's degree option in microscopy
+- CMU also offers the nation's only bachelor's degree concentration in microscopy.

 The course listings below are a representation of what this academic program requires.
 For a full review of this program in detail please see our official online academic bulletin AND consult with an academic advisor.
 This listing does not include the General Education courses required for all majors and may not include some program specific information, such as admissions, retention, and termination standards.